 Located at the United Methodist Church on Shank Painter Road, SKIP is also simply a welcoming place for people seeking community, and the chance to socialize at a time of year that can be a bit bleak for many of us.
 All are welcome, whatever the reason they come for lunch.
 No questions are asked.
 Housing outreach and assistance are also available as a state housing expert shares SKIP's office there on Thursdays.

-From upscale delights to home style comfort foods, Tin Pan Alley serves some
+From upscale delights to home style comfort foods, Tin Pan Alley serves some of PTown's best meals, complete with live music in a welcoming atmosphere. |

 If you've been very good, eaten all your vegetables, and played well with others all year, you might be lucky enough to taste TPA's wonderful seared scallops, or maybe a steak from a grass fed cow, or their lovely roasted local chicken.